GULLYBOIE/Kafka-Driven-Metrics-Processing-Pipeline/README.md

-Overview
-This project implements a real-time data pipeline using Apache Kafka, Python's psutil library for metric collection, and SQL Server for data storage.
-The pipeline collects metrics data from the local computer, processes it through Kafka brokers, and loads it into a SQL Server database.
+This project implements a real-time data pipeline that captures system performance metrics using Python’s psutil library and streams them through Apache Kafka for continuous processing.
+Metrics are collected from the local machine and published to Kafka topics, enabling a steady flow of telemetry data through a distributed streaming architecture.

-Technologies Used
-Python: Utilized the psutil library for collecting metrics data and Kafka Python client for producing and consuming messages.
-Apache Kafka: Implemented a distributed streaming platform to handle real-time data processing and communication between producers and consumers.
-Apache Zookeeper: Used for coordinating and managing Kafka brokers.
-SQL Server: Stored and managed the collected metrics data in a relational database.

-The data pipeline consists of the following steps:
-Data Collection: Metrics data is collected from the local computer using the psutil Python library.
-Data Production: The collected data is sent as messages to Kafka topics through a Kafka producer.
-Data Consumption: Kafka consumers read the messages from the topics, process them, and load the data into SQL Server.
+Kafka brokers, coordinated by Apache ZooKeeper, handle message distribution between producers and consumers, ensuring reliable and scalable data movement.
+The consumer layer processes incoming messages and loads the structured data into SQL Server, where it can be queried and analyzed efficiently in a relational format.

+The pipeline provides an end-to-end view of system activity, from metric collection to storage, and forms a foundation for real-time monitoring and analytics.
+This design showcases practical use of event streaming, OLTP data storage, and Python-based automation to build a lightweight yet effective observability workflow.